-There are few exchange places in Nungwi and their rate average 5%-10% worse than the rates in Stone Town.
+There are few exchange places in Nungwi and their rate is not as good as the rates in Stone Town.
 You will need Tanzanian Shillings for paying restaurants, bars and shops.
 However, for Hotels and Activities you will find a better rate paying Dollars.

 The majority of respected hotels and activity centers accept cards as well as some restaurants.
 Usually with 5% surcharge that is imposed by the banks.
 Check ahead with your hotel in case you plan to pay by card.
 Spanish Dancer Divers accept all cards but unfortunately there is a 4% surcharge.

 Most hotels offer free WiFi as well as some of the restaurants.
 There is free fast WiFi and coffee in our diving reception for all our customers.

 It is easy to get by in Zanzibar without knowing any Swahili.
 But, there are few word that are a must to know.
 Zanzibar’s people are very welcoming and almost every person you meet will welcome you in one of the following ways: